Explore the Farms

 Bramble Rose Farm

 We are a first-generation farm producing high-quality fruits and vegetables using Square Foot, Mittleider, Permaculture, Hugelkultur, and Back to Eden methods.
+Come sit by the waterfall and enjoy the wildflower fields and pick your own pumpkin.

-Compass Prairie Art Farm
+Compass Prairie Flower Farm

 We are a cut flower farm with a 10-acre prairie and art studio, featuring local artists’ work and remnant prairie tours.